 drone.disconnect()

-print("Flight complete!")Level 3 - PID Tuning and Waypoints
+print("Flight complete!")Level 3 - Waypoints and Pattern Navigation

 Now it's time to make the drone fly autonomously on a mission path.
-The code also shows how to change the pid values, but you don't have to mess with it unless you have made some serious changes in the hardware.
 What you should look at is the "square" path array, where we feed in the path in which the drone should fly.
 The code also shows how you can set led color as an indication of your flight mission status.

 import time